 20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Fueled by every possible genre of cinematic independence, the Mumbai Film Festival is here again.
 It is that time of the year when every single cinema lover like us gets mad at their respective bosses to attend this grand event in Mumbai.
 A place where people not only see films but celebrate films.
 They wait in queues and gossip about their love for films.
-A place which is more home that you make it out to be.
-Like a yearly ritual, we wait for this week of cinematic wonders and ever enlightening storms.
-And while every single one of us believes in watching as many films as possible, time binds us to a bear minimum.
+A place that is more home than you make it out to be.
+Like a yearly ritual, we wait for this week of cinematic wonders and ever-enlightening storms.
+And while every single one of us believes in watching as many films as possible, time binds us to a bare minimum.

-Here are 20 films that should not be missed at 18th Jio MAMI Mumbai Film festival:
+Here are 20 films that should not be missed at the 18th Jio MAMI Mumbai Film festival:

 20. Personal Shopper

 Country: France | Language: English | Duration: 105 Mins.

 Stars: Kristen Stewart, Lars Eidinger & Sigrid Bouaziz.

 After the smashing success of Clouds of Sils Maria (2014), Oliver and Kristen reunite for a genre-transcending spooky drama.
 Maureen (Kristen Stewart) is a young American in Paris making her living as a personal shopper for a celebrity.
 She may have the psychic ability to communicate with spirits, just like her twin brother, Lewis, who recently passed away.
 Maureen soon starts receiving mysterious messages coming from an unknown source.
 More than just a slinky and seductive ghost story for the iPhone age, Personal Shopper is also an exceptionally smart portrait of how living technology shapes how we remember and live with the dead.